turbot/steampipe-plugin-bitbucket/docs/tables/bitbucket_workspace_member.md

 # Table: bitbucket_workspace_member

 The `bitbucket_workspace_member` table list all members of Workspace.
-The table will list only members of the worspace that **you have access too**.
+The table will list members only of the workspace that **you have required access to list members**.

 **Note:** This table requires `workspace_slug` as the required input.

 ## Examples